MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/customize-reports.md

 1. When you're done selecting the customizations you want for your report, select **Save** and then **Publish**.

-> [!NOTE]
-> - After you publish the report, all customizations become visible to all users in your organization.
-> - You can also build your reports using the out-of-the-box data model.
-Learn more in [Overview of data model customization](datamodel-overview.md).

 To revert all your changes to the original report settings, select **Edit report** > **Checkout default report** > **Reset**.

    > [!IMPORTANT]
-   > If you select **Reset**, any customizations you've made are permanently removed.
+   > If you select **Reset**, any customizations that you've made are permanently removed.

 To continue editing the report after you've published it, select **Resume editing**.